wikipedia2vec/wikipedia2vec/docs/index.md

 - *--iteration*: The number of iterations for Wikipedia pages (default: 3)
 - *--negative*: The number of negative samples (default: 5)
 - *--lowercase/--no-lowercase*: Whether to lowercase words and phrases (default: True)
-- *--min-word-count*: A word is ignored if the total frequency of the word is lower than this value (default: 10)
+- *--min-word-count*: A word is ignored if the total frequency of the word is less than this value (default: 10)
-- *--min-entity-count*: An entity is ignored if the total frequency of the entity appearing as the referent of an anchor link is lower than this value (default: 5)
+- *--min-entity-count*: An entity is ignored if the total frequency of the entity appearing as the referent of an anchor link is less than this value (default: 5)
 - *--link-graph/--no-link-graph*: Whether to learn from the Wikipedia link graph (default: True)
 - *--links-per-page*: The number of contextual entities to be generated from the link graph for processing each page (default: 10)
 - *--phrase/--no-phrase*: Whether to learn the embeddings of phrases (default: True)
-- *--min-link-count*: A phrase is ignored if the total frequency of the phrase appearing as an anchor link is lower than this value (default: 10)
+- *--min-link-count*: A phrase is ignored if the total frequency of the phrase appearing as an anchor link is less than this value (default: 10)
-- *--min-link-prob*: A phrase is ignored if the probability of the phrase appearing as an anchor link is lower than this value (default: 0.1)
+- *--min-link-prob*: A phrase is ignored if the probability of the phrase appearing as an anchor link is less than this value (default: 0.1)
 - *--max-phrase-len*: The maximum number of words in a phrase (default: 4)
 - *--init-alpha*: The initial learning rate (default: 0.025)
 - *--min-alpha*: The minimum learning rate (default: 0.0001)
-- *--sample*: The parameter that controls downsampling of high frequency words (default: 1e-4)
+- *--sample*: The parameter that controls downsampling of frequent words (default: 1e-4)

 The *train* command internally calls the four commands described below (i.e., *build_phrase_dictionary*, *build_dictionary*, *build_link_graph*, and *train_embedding*).

 ### Building Phrase Dictionary

 The *build_phrase_dictionary* command constructs a dictionary consisting of phrases extracted from Wikipedia.
-We extract all phrases that appear as an anchor link in Wikipedia, and reduce them using the three thresholds such as *min_link_count*, *min_link_prob*, and *max_phrase_len*.
+This command extracts all phrases that appear as an anchor link in Wikipedia, and reduces them using the three configurable thresholds such as *min_link_count*, *min_link_prob*, and *max_phrase_len*.
 Detected phrases are treated as words in the subsequent steps.

 ```